Blepharoplasty is a minor surgical procedure designed to correct drooping or heavy eyelids to create a more youthful, rested appearance.

 It is recommended that the day after surgery is treated as a rest day and advisable to refrain from exercise for 7-14 days post-procedure.
 With bruising likely for around one week post procedure, some patients prefer to take this time off work but this is entirely personal preference.

-The upper lid Blepharoplasty is carried out in-clinic as a minor surgery under local anaesthetic.
-If an upper and lower Blepharoplasty is required, patients will require general anaesthesia and will be referred for treatment with Consultant Plastic Surgeon Mr Rhodes at one of the four private local hospitals at which he operates.
+The upper lid Blepharoplasty is carried out as a minor surgery under local anaesthetic.
+If an upper and lower Blepharoplasty is required, patients will require general anaesthesia.

 We are governed by CQC guidelines which state a consultation must be carried out prior to any surgical appointment being booked.
 The consultation must be conducted at least 2 weeks, but not more than 4 months prior to the surgery.